ryanoasis/nerd-fonts/src/readme-per-directory-addendum.md

 ### Explanation

-Once you narrow done your font choice of family (`Droid Sans`, `Inconsolata`, etc) and style (`bold`, `italic`, etc) you have 2 main choices:
+Once you narrow down your font choice of family (`Droid Sans`, `Inconsolata`, etc) and style (`bold`, `italic`, etc) you have 2 main choices:

+#### `Option 1: Download already patched font`

  * download an already patched font from the `complete` folder
    * This is most likely the one you want.
 It includes **all** of the glyphs from all of the glyph sets.
 Only caution here is that some fonts have glyphs in the _same_ code point so to include everything some had to be moved to alternate code points.

+#### `Option 2: Patch your own font`

  * patch your own variations with the various options provided by the font patcher (see each font's readme for full list of combinations available)
+   * This is the option you want if the font you use is _not_ already included or you want maximum control of what's included
    * This contains a list of _all permutations_ of the various glyphs.
 E.g. You want the font with only [Octicons][octicons] or you want the font with just [Font Awesome][font-awesome] and [Devicons][vorillaz-devicons].
 The goal is to provide every combination possible in this folder.

 For more information see: [The FAQ](https://github.com/ryanoasis/nerd-fonts/wiki/FAQ#which-font)